API structure

 The test and production environments behave similarly with the following exceptions:

-• When using payment sources in the production environment, the flow is different for some payment method.
-They may require more steps when in the test environment.
+Some payment methods have a different flow when using payment sources in the production environment, and they may require more steps in the test environment.

 Headers for troubleshooting